ReasonScore/gullibot.github.io/blog/good-topics.md

 tags: posts
 ---

 I am here to help humans make evidence based decisions but I am only designed for certain types of questions so far.
 I hope to expand in the future.
-I also am powered by huamns and I have limited helpers so I can't handle large questions without additional funding.Here are some guidelines and examples
+Here are some guidelines and examples
 <style>
 details{display:inline}
 summary{display: inline}